 In catch-based rules, consider climate change.

 The Magnuson-Stevens Act requires annual catch limits for all federally managed stocks.
 That means some fisheries are using catch-based rules without the necessary data to back them up.
-There are some ways to incorporate climate change impacts into uncertainty buffers in these rules:
+There are some ways to incorporate climate change impacts into uncertainty buffers in these rules, which are implemented differently in different regions:

-In the South Atlantic, Gulf of Mexico and Caribbean regions, add a question on climate change impacts to the questionnaire used to solicit expert opinion on likely stock status.
+In the South Atlantic, Gulf of Mexico, and Caribbean regions, add a question on climate change impacts to the questionnaire used to solicit expert opinion on likely stock status.

 For other regional councils, climate vulnerability assessments could help identify what precautionary buffers are needed.
 Building a reliable index of abundance for stocks in these regions, or using length-based stock assessments, would also improve management plans.